genomecenter/runcer-necromancer/README.md

 Data recovery tool for interrupted runs on MGISEQ-2000 (now DNBSEQ-G400)

 ## Purpose
+Script is capable of merging reads from restored non-demultiplexed fastq-file from interrupted run with reads in fastq-files of resumed run.
 Please refer to the our article for more information.

 ## Requirements